ParisGR123/ARandomUnityInventorySystem/README.md

 This is an Inventory System made in a few hours in Unity by following a tutorial and improving (or attempting to) upon it, will add some info on how to use it in case you want to later

+# Known Issues

+- Currently there's a small bug where with the new input system every key related action triggers three times, i may or may not fix it later

 # Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,